Funding Opportunities

 Eligibility

-We welcome proposals from graduate students, postdocs, academic staff, and Stanford faculty.
-Proposals coming from graduate students must include a Stanford faculty or staff member as an advisor.
+We welcome proposals from undergraduate students, graduate students, postdocs, academic staff, and Stanford faculty.
+Proposals coming from undergraduate and graduate students must include a Stanford faculty or staff member as an advisor.

 Funding Awards (maximum)